-For maintaining long-term weight loss, the Paleo diet provides high protein, moderate carbohydrates, and moderate fat.
+To maintain a healthy weight, the Paleo diet provides high protein, moderate carbohydrates, and moderate fat.
 Many Paleo health figures advocate for using the ketogenic diet intermittently with a Paleo diet. (source)

-#2 — Add Regular, Gentle Cardio
+2. Exercise With Regular, Gentle Cardio

 Even if you skip other tips from this article, this is one tip not to miss!